r2devops/hub/docs/create-update-job.md

 #### 🔩 Keep genericity

-Jobs of the hub should remains as generic as possible, in order to ensure it:
+Jobs of the hub should remain as generic as possible, in order to ensure it:

 * Try to avoid using `rules` options that is strongly linked to the context of user and so should be set by the user.
-Also, some feature requiring specific workflows, as [Gitlab Merge Trains](https://docs.gitlab.com/ee/ci/merge_request_pipelines/pipelines_for_merged_results/merge_trains/){:target=blank}
+Also, some features requiring specific workflows, as [Gitlab Merge Trains](https://docs.gitlab.com/ee/ci/merge_request_pipelines/pipelines_for_merged_results/merge_trains/){:target=blank}
   are more easily implemented by users if you don't specify `rules` in your